ocaml/dune/doc/concepts/actions.rst

 to report errors in the original file rather than the copy.
-This is important because the copy exists only under the ``_build`` directory, and in order for editors to jump to errors when parsing the build system’s output, errors must point to files that exist in the source tree.
+This is important because the copy exists only under the ``_build`` directory, and in order for editors to jump to errors when parsing the build system's output, errors must point to files that exist in the source tree.
 In the beta versions of Dune, ``copy#`` was called ``copy-and-add-line-directive``.
 However, most of time, one wants this behavior rather than a bare copy, so it was renamed to